 What objectives has the U.S. government achieved when it comes to North Korea, and why does the administration continue to go back to the same platform process if it's not effective in changing North Korea's behavior?

-These problems didn't arise overnight and they don't get solved overnight.
+Suzanne, these problems didn't arise overnight, and they don't get solved overnight.

 It takes a while.

-Again, I think if you look at the history of the North Korean weapons program, it started probably in the eighties.
+Again, I think if you look at the history of the North Korean weapon program, it started probably in the 80s.

 We don't know.

-Maybe you know more than I do about developing increasing the number of nuclear weapons.
+Maybe you know more than I do about increasing the number of nuclear weapons.

 My view is we ought to treat North Korea as a danger.